SymfonyCasts/symfony-ux/sfcasts/stimulus/react-props.md

 `{{ stimulus_controller()` }} with `featured-product-react`.

 Give this a second argument so we can pass in the `product` value.
 Hmm, this will be an object.
 For now, let's hardcode some data.
-We know that our feature product object needs properties like `id` and `name` key.
+We know that our featured product object needs properties like `id` and `name`.
 So let's just start with those.
 I'll say `id: 5` and `name` set to one of our top-selling products.

 That should be enough to see if things are working.
 Let's go try it!
 In the browser,